ActivityWatch/docs/src/architecture.rst

 Since aw-server doesn't do any data collection on it's own, we need watchers that observe the world and sent the data off to aw-server for storage.

-These utilize the :doc:`aw-client` library for making requests to the aw-server.
+These utilize the aw-client library for making requests to the aw-server.

 For a list of watchers, see :doc:`watchers`.
 For a list of importers see :doc:`importers`.